Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Supervised_learning.md

 ---

 ## Chapter 1: Linear Regression:
-The hypothesis function in linear regression for a two dimentional input (a regression problem with two features: x<sub>1</sub> and x<sub>2</sub> ) could be represented as below:
+The hypothesis function in linear regression for a two dimensional input (a regression problem with two features: x<sub>1</sub> and x<sub>2</sub> ) could be represented as below:

 $h_{\theta}(x)/h(x) = \theta_{0} + \theta_{1}x_{1} + \theta_{2}x_{2} = \theta^{T}x$, where: